Buying Guides

 Why "8-Foot Ceiling" Doesn't Mean 96 Inches of Usable Space

-A nominal 8-foot ceiling starts with 92⅝-inch studs, plus a sole plate and double top plate, giving roughly 97 inches of rough height.
-After drywall on top and flooring below, you typically land at 95–96 inches of actual floor-to-ceiling clearance.
-Older homes with plaster and thick carpet can be closer to 94.5 inches.
+A nominal 8-foot ceiling starts with 92⅝-inch studs, plus a sole plate and double top plate — roughly 97 inches of rough height.
+After drywall on top and flooring below, you land at 95–96 inches of actual clearance.
+Older homes with plaster and thick carpet?
+Closer to 94.5.

-Then subtract crown molding.
-A standard profile is 3.5 inches; a larger colonial profile can be 5+ inches.
+Now subtract crown molding.
+A standard profile eats 3.5 inches.
+A larger colonial profile takes 5+.

 The Clearance Formula